grafana/agent/docs/sources/flow/concepts/components.md

   is_secret = true
 }

-// Create a prometheus.remote_write component which other components can send
+// Create a prometheus.remote_write component, which other components can send
 // metrics to.
 //
-// This component exports a "receiver" value which can be used by other
+// This component exports a "receiver" value, which can be used by other
 // components to send metrics. prometheus.remote_write "prod" {
   endpoint {